 - If you are using a mid to lower-tier phone, the best bet is to get a specialized USB to HDMI dongle.

 Yes, there is no such thing as a “single unified solution” at the time of writing.
 The USB-HDMI standards are a total mess.
 So here is a sharing to hopefully save you some time and money.
 Of how I screwed up, and how I eventually got a Redmi phone to output to a monitor – Read on!

 |USB-HDMI||Wireless Cast||Useful Bits & Links|

 USB TO HDMI OUTPUT

-If you poke around the Internet, you will find a ton of “USB to HDMI” devices, and everyone giving a different solution.
-Just what is going on here!?
-Here is my experience… So you don’t have to run around in circles.
+If you poke around the Internet, you will find a ton of “USB to HDMI” dongles and devices.
+Please don’t buy one randomly, it is not guaranteed to work.
+Just what is going on!?
+Here is what I have gathered from the Internet and my experience.
+So you don’t have to run around in circles.

 1) USB TO HDMI CABLES – FOR DEVICES WITH ALTERNATE MODE